XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 #### Goals and Metrics

-These section should be descriptive of how your team is setting up goals and metrics to determine success.

 ###### 1. Goal :
 Equality in terms of accessibility, visibility, and safety in NYC / supporting community center